dullhunk/book/computinged/getting-started.md

 * You must read [Shut down or restart?](https://royalsociety.org/topics-policy/projects/computing-in-schools/report/) was a landmark report published by the Royal Society (the UK's national academy of science).  led by Professor [Steve Furber](https://en.wikipedia.org/wiki/Steve_Furber) here in the School of Computer Science in 2012.
 Its a good overview of some of the problems facing computing education, that is part of the wider [Computing education at the Royal Society](https://royalsociety.org/topics-policy/projects/computing-education/) activity.
 The Royal Society will also publish [another major survey of computing education in schools in September 2017](https://royalsociety.org/news/2016/10/launch-computing-education-schools-survey/)

 * **CAS Tenderfoot** is a Google-funded project that trains [Key Stage 3](https://en.wikipedia.org/wiki/Key_Stage_3) teachers.
-Their training notes have loads of good ideas for teaching everything from finite state machines to going beyond simple algorithms, see
+Their training notes have loads of good ideas for teaching everything from finite state machines and graphy theory, to going beyond simple algorithms, see
 [CAS Tenderfoot](https://www.computingatschool.org.uk/custom_pages/148-tft-available)

 * **GCSE Computing** Even if you're not teaching GCSE Computer Science, it is useful to be able to understand what GCSE computing is all about as some of your students may be opting to take it in the future.
 See [BBC Bite Size](http://www.bbc.co.uk/education/subjects/z34k7ty) and [Cambridge GCSE Computing](https://www.cambridgegcsecomputing.org)